JaeJinHong/lundtoptagger/README.md

 a file containing a list of graphs (`torch_geometric.data.Data` objects) that can be used for training and testing the tagging model, and a ROOT file containing some properties of the jets passing selection:

-- DSID of the dataset from the which the jet was taken
+- DSID (MC channel number) of the dataset from the which the jet was taken
-- mass
-- $p_T$
 - MC event weight
+- mass, $p_T$, $\eta$, $\phi$, and number of charged constituents of the jets
 - weight which makes the $p_T$ distribution flat
+- large-R jet truth labels (1 for top, 2 for W, 10 for QCD)
-- truth label - 0 for background, 1 for signal
+- signal/background label (1 for signal, 0 for background)
 - GN2X scores (if available)

 Some of these are already stored as attributes of the graphs, and they could all be, but the graphs can take a long time to load,